ajb413/clinvar-screening-vcf/README.md

 1. Downloads a VCF file of known disease-causing genetic mutations from ClinVar
 2. Reads the genetic data (VCF file from genetic testing)
 3. Compares DNA against the database
-4. Reports which disease-causing mutations subject carries
+4. Reports which potentially disease-causing mutations subject may carry

 ### What It Reports